green-api/whatsapp-api-client-java/README.md

 ## Installation

-1. Download the JAR file of the required version.
+1. Download the JAR file.
 2. Include the JAR file in your project manually by adding it to your libraries folder (usually lib or libs) and configure your development environment (eg IntelliJ IDEA) to include this JAR file in the project path: